matplotlib/matplotblog/content/posts/animated-polar-plot/index.md

 #
 ```

 Here we create some arrays we'll use for plotting, we set up a date array and extract day of the year and year itself that will be usefull.
 Then to build our temperature array, we use xarray very usefull methods : `where()` and `mean()`.
-Then we build a pandas Dataframe, because it's prettier !
+Then we build a pandas Dataframe, because it's prettier!
 ```python
 # Weekly date array
 daterange=np.arange('2010-01-01','2020-01-03',dtype='datetime64[7D]')